 In a large pot, combine the milk, cream, minced garlic, 1 teaspoon kosher salt, 1/2 teaspoon pepper, fresh thyme and the remaining 2 tablespoons butter.
 Add the potato slices to the milk mixture.
 Repeat with remaining potatoes.
 Bring the milk mixture to a simmer over medium heat, stirring occasionally.
 Cover and cook for 3 minutes.
 Add shredded cheese and stir to melt.

 Transfer half of the potatoes to the prepared dish.
-Top with half the ham and half the onion slices.
-Top with the remaining potatoes, ham and onion.
+Add half the ham.
+Top with the remaining potatoes and ham.
 Pour all of the milk mixture over the potatoes.
 Cover the dish with buttered aluminum foil, buttered side down.

 Bake for 40 minutes, then uncover and bake until the potatoes are tender, the liquid bubbles thickly and the top is brown and crusty, about 20 minutes longer.
 Remove from the oven, let stand for 10 minutes, then serve.